Merzasphor/MWSE/docs/source/types/tes3activeMagicEffect.md

 ### `duration`

+*Read-only*.
 The total duration of this specific effect.

 **Returns**: